Leaderboard

 7 points

-8 Reasons to believe and Love LED 1.
+19. 8 Reasons to believe and Love LED 1.
 Vivid Effect - On it, look at the celling, Disco time.
 You, coral and fishes.
 2. Unlimited colour possibilities - Photo taking mode, thunderstorm, cloud mode for shy fishes - Have you tried it for Fresh water plant tank?
 3. Ultimate performance - Powerful enough to burn out special colour of SPS - Exceeds the Visible Spectrum, not just what you can see.
 4. Solid Design - It is not an equipment but an artwork a part of your setup.
 5. Cost saving - Low electricity consumption and less heat goes to tank - T5 tubes a year = (8 tubes x $30 x 2 times a year) 480 SGD a year.
 Yes I am throwing a LED set every year.
 6. Amazing scalability - Add on wireless control, connect to reef control system, racking system… - A lot more to connect with 7.
 Full control - Manage 10 tanks with up to 30 lights with one wireless controller - 100 control points per LED colour per group for a given day. - Access everywhere, any time 8.
 Easy maintenance and upgrading - Clean the fun, lens and check connection, that is all to keep it running. - Upgrade to a deeper tank?
 Just change the lens - New tech, new led bulb?
 Easy, replace the bulb then.
 So yes, I of course love LED, but Why I am still using T5?
 Images are from online, have fun!
-J7 points
+J

-After lurking the forum for a few years, allow me to share my reefing experience.
+20. After lurking the forum for a few years, allow me to share my reefing experience.
 This is my aquarium-in-progress.
 ACROPOLIS Acro: 1. (greek) the highest point; 2.
 Acropora, a genus of coral -polis: (greek) city This aquarium draws inspiration from the famous Acropolis of Athens.
 This scape reminds me of the majestic ruins on top of the acropolis, the meandering path climbing upwards, as well as the sprawling civic districts at its feet.
 Coincidentally, the name also can be interpreted as acropora city, a good fit of the corals home to this aquarium.
 I did not document the build and the transitions, but I would like to share my experience here.
 I'll start with the overall visions i have for this set up.
 My aquarium should be balanced-minimal.
 There must be large open space balanced by dense growth and complex structure.
 There must be large organisms balanced by fine details.
 Although minimalist is the characteristic of this aqua-scape, the balance is the soul.
 The feeding tube on the right side and the labyrinth on the left encourage fishes to adopt a more natural behavior.
 They will take advantage of the shelter in the main scape, only to venture out into open when opportunity (feeding) arises.
 This creates a interesting shifts in dynamic.
 The rock work is the skeletal foundation of the main "acropolis", but I want organic growth to obscure most of it. eventually the rock should be almost invisible.
 The tank is placed in the corner of the living room.
 Therefore it offers two-sided view.
 The aqua-scape needs to be well proportioned for both view; there should also be minimum clutter of equipment on the viewing side.
 Uniformity is over-rated.
 I want to direct flow at where flow is needed; shine light on where light is needed, give food to where the food is needed.
 Efficiency is the name of the game here.
 My reefing decision needs to be deliberate. if a hardware is setup in a certain way, I must be able to justify how it helps my tank to do better.
 This aquarium is still work-in-progress.
-Thank you for reading, and feedbacks.6 points
+Thank you for reading, and feedbacks.

 6 points